-If you’ve learned how to accurately identify any wild mushroom (including knowing when you don’t know), you’re ready to start sampling some of the best wild food Missouri has to offer.
+Once you have learned Basic Mushrooming skills, and have learned to “know when you don’t know,” you’re ready to start sampling some of the best wild food Missouri has to offer.

 Always use caution!

 - Never eat a wild mushroom unless you're absolutely certain of its species.
-Browse Basic Mushrooming to learn how to identify Missouri's wild mushrooms.
+Read Basic Mushrooming to learn how to identify Missouri's wild mushrooms.

-- Never eat raw wild mushrooms.
+- Never eat wild mushrooms raw.
 They can be hard to digest or have irritants that are deactivated by cooking.

 - If you’re trying one for the first time, eat only a few (cooked) bites, and save a raw specimen in the fridge for 48 hours.
 This will be helpful if it turns out you’re allergic or sensitive to it — or if you’ve made a mistake.

 - Don’t mix more than one kind of mushroom if you’re trying them for the first time.

 If you are new to mushroom hunting, focus on the easiest and most fool-proof types

 - Lobster mushroom